HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 ##### Open Graph

-[The Open Graph protocol](https://ogp.me/) is an open source standard, originally created by Facebook.
+<a hreflang="en" href="https://ogp.me/">The Open Graph protocol</a> is an open source standard, originally created by Facebook.
 It is a type of structured data specific to the context of _sharing content_, based loosely on Dublin Core, Microformats and similar standards.

 It describes a series of meta tags and properties, which may be used to define how content should be (re)presented when shared between platforms.
 E.g., when 'liking' or embedding a post, or sharing a link.